lstuma/physics_waves/README.md

 Just run wavy.py in console using python

 ## What you can do with this
-You can create snapshots of a system at an arbitrary point in time with as many 2-dimensional waves as you want!
+You can create snapshots of a physical system at an arbitrary point in time with as many 2-dimensional waves as you want!